AdobeDocs/campaign-web.pt-BR/help/v8/workflows/activities/build-audience.md

 >[!NOTE]
 >
->Nesse contexto, não é possível carregar um público-alvo de um arquivo.
-Para isso, você precisa criar um delivery de email independente.
+>Os públicos carregados de um arquivo não podem ser direcionados usando uma atividade Criar público.
+Para fazer isso, é necessário usar um **Carregar arquivo** atividade seguida de um **Reconciliação** atividade.
 [Saiba mais](../../audience/about-recipients.md)

 <!--
 The **Build audience** activity can be placed at the beginning of the workflow or after any other activity.
 Any activity can be placed after the **Build audience**.